-The Species in Peril project at the University of New Mexico (UNM) was founded in April 2020 to foster conversations, creative production, public scholarship, and grassroots initiatives to bring attention to the escalating crisis of biological annihilation that includes human-caused species extinctions, die-offs and massacres.
+The Species in Peril project at the University of New Mexico (UNM) is a public service initiative.
+The project was founded in April 2020 to foster conversations, creative production, public scholarship, and grassroots initiatives to bring attention to the intensifying crisis of biological annihilation, which includes human-caused species extinctions, mass die-offs and massacres.

 Banner Image: Arctic Refuge—Defend the Sacred Alaska rally, Fairbanks, Alaska.
 Photo by Pamela A. Miller, March 7, 2018.